TrueWinter/nodeupload/README.md

   Same as above.

 ## Please note:
 **THIS HAS NOT BEEN TESTED YET IN A PRODUCTION ENVIRONMENT.
 DATABASE FEATURES NOT FULLY TESTED.
-ALL DEVELOPMENT TESTS WERE RUN ON LINUX MINT 17.3 64 BIT USING NODE V8.4.0 AND NPM 5.3.0**
+ALL DEVELOPMENT TESTS WERE RUN ON LINUX MINT 17.3 64 BIT USING NODE V8.4.0 AND NPM 5.3.0 OR ON A TESTING SERVER RUNNING UBUNTU 16.04**

 ## LICENSE
 MIT License